SmartToolFactory/Animation-Tutorials/README.md

  Elements without animation do not need to be named.

  For more details you check out [here](https://www.androiddesignpatterns.com/2016/11/introduction-to-icon-animation-techniques.html)

+🔥 [ShapeShifter](https://shapeshifter.design) by **Alex Lockwood** makes it so easy to create animations for Vector Drawables, wonderful and very easy to use tool.

 ### XML for AnimatedVectorDrawable
 An AnimatedVectorDrawable element has a VectorDrawable attribute, and one or more target element(s).